What to consider when comparing business broadband

 What download speed does your business need?

-One of the most important things businesses rely on is speed.
+One of the most important things businesses rely on is broadband speed.
 Consider how many members of staff need access to the internet at once, and how fast they need data to be transferred.
 Keep in mind that if your business relies heavily on video calls, you may need a faster speed for those to run smoothly.

 Be careful with advertised headlines speeds.
 Depending on where your business is based, the deals offered on headline advertisements may not always be available in your area.
-To get around this, be sure to read the small print and check your postcode against the deal being advertised.
+To get around this, be sure to read the small print and check your postcode against the business broadband deal being advertised.

 Everything comes down to the needs of your business.
 If you have a big business that requires large storage spaces for software updates, you may want to consider having an unlimited download allowance.
 However, if you are an independent freelancer, that will probably not be on the top of your priority list.